Millmoor Rig Wind Farm - The Benefits

 - provide clean, renewable energy, helping the Scottish Government reach its target for net-zero carbon by 2045 and interim 2030 targets

-- generate up to 159,515 MWh of renewable electricity each year, enough output to power the equivalent of 40,797 households for a year
+- generate approximately 172,808 MWh of renewable electricity each year, enough output to power the equivalent of 44,197 households for a year

-Enhancement activities currently under discussion include restoration of peat lands, native woodland planting, and targeted measures to improve habitats for protected species.
-Opportunities for such enhancements will be explored across the wider estate rather than solely focusing on the footprint of the development.
+Enhancement activities currently under discussion include, riparian woodland and enhancement planting, and targeted measures to improve habitats for protected species.

 During both the construction and the proposed 35-year operation of the wind farm, the Millmoor Rig project will provide opportunities to support the local economy.
 A range of contracts for the construction of the Millmoor Rig Wind Farm will be available for tender.
 Local companies will be encouraged to apply for contracts and given preference where possible.